How to spot the warning signs of child abuse

 3. Returning to earlier behaviors.

 Abused children may display behaviors shown at earlier ages, such as thumb-sucking, bed-wetting or fear of the dark or strangers.
-For some children, loss of acquired language or memory problems may be an issue.
+For some children, memory problems or loss of acquired language may be an issue.

 4. Fear of going home.